vc0150/vc0150.github.io/_posts/2019-02-15-building-a-core-equity-portfolio.md

 title: Building a Core Equity Portfolio
 ---

-This post summarizes my understanding of principle investment strategy on building a systematic core equity position for long-term capital appreciation.
-In the future I will write more details about the implementation and document relevant research for different approach.
+This post summarizes my understanding of the principle investment strategy on building a core equity position for long-term capital appreciation.
+In the future I will write more details about the systematic implementations and document relevant research.

 #### Investment Objective: Long-term capital appreciation
 #### Investment Vehicle: Equity Portfolio (Long Only)